The Department of Health define a Chronic Disease as,

-Illness that is prolonged in duration, does not often resolve spontaneously, and is rarely cured completely.
-Chronic diseases are complex and varied in terms of their nature, how they are caused and the extent of their impact on the community.
+An illness that is prolonged in duration,lasting longer than 6 months, is often not spontaneous to resolve, and is rarely completely cured.
+Chronic diseases are complex and varied in terms of their nature, how they are caused and their impact to the community.
 While some chronic diseases make large contributions to premature death, others contribute more to disability.
-Features common to most chronic diseases include:
+Features common to most chronic diseases include;

 - complex causality, with multiple factors leading to their onset

 - a long development period, for which may there may be no symptoms